alikim-com/edge-highlight/README.md

 );
 ```

-Object `config` will be interactive, any changes to its properties will be reflected on the next mesh render.
+Object `config` will be interactive, any changes to its properties will be reflected in real time on the next mesh render.

 Live example:
 https://alikim.com/qcode/html/edge_finder.html